Tutorial: Todo List¶

 Dynamic Autocompletion¶

-How about implementing autocompletion for list
+How about implementing autocompletion for list and or items.

 We have to write two functions to get the available lists and items.